 With Miranda arriving at any moment, and Adam still lacking much of his personality, he mentioned to Charlie, "I understand you're cooking for your friend upstairs.
 Miranda.
 According to my researches these past few seconds, and to my analysis you should be careful of trusting her completely."

 When asked to explain himself, Adam responds, "There's a possibility she's a liar, a systemic, malicious liar."

 What I thought

 I had never heard of, or read any of Ian McEwan's work before.
 I had however passed by this book at Indigo many times, intrigued by the cover.
 It was recently that I read Kazuo Ishiguro's Klara and the Sun and then re-read the synopsis of Machines Like Me, and saw a similarity between the two.
 Having loved Klara, I thought I would like this book as well.

 My absolute favourite part of this book was the imagining that Alan Turning is still alive and contributing his wealth of knowledge and intelligence to the world.
 I found myself asking "what if?" for most of the book.
-How wonderful if we still had access to Turing.
-In Machines Like Me, Turing is living a different life than the one that ended 30 years too early.
+How wonderful if we still had access to Turing's incredible mind.
+In Machines Like Me, Turing is living a different life than the one that ended 30 at least years too early.

 For those who don't know, Alan Turing was an English mathematician, scientist, philosopher, cryptanalyst, and biologist.
 He is well known for leading Hut 8 at Bletchley Park, Britain's codebreaking centre during WWII.
 Here is where the work of his team in 1941 has been estimated to have saved over 14 million lives and shorten the war by more than 2 years.